 “Locking” your mortgage means that you and your lender have agreed on an interest rate and price for your home loan.
 Once your loan is locked, that’s the rate and price you get, regardless of what happens in the financial markets.
 If rates go up, you’re protected; but if rates go down, you won’t benefit either — you close your loan at the rate you’ve locked and you can’t change it.
 Locks have expiration dates ranging from 30 to 60 days or more, and the longer your lock period, the more it costs.
 If you don’t close your loan on time, you could end up paying a higher interest rate.

 Every day, LendingTree posts our recommendation (below) on whether you should lock or float your rate, so make sure to check back here prior to making your decision.

-We are forecasting that mortgage rates might hold steady today, or perhaps just edge either side of the neutral line.
-However, that prediction is based on early market trends and those frequently change speed or direction during the day.
+Once again, it is looking as if mortgage rates might rise today – perhaps appreciably.
+However, that forecast is based on early market trends and those frequently change speed or direction during the day.
 So a smaller increase, a holding steady or even a fall all remain possible.
-Still, if we were currently buying a home, we would float our rate today and revisit that decision on Monday morning.
-Read on to discover why you might prefer to lock.
+Still, if we were currently buying a home, we would lock our rate now.
+Read on to discover why you might prefer to float.

 What actually happens next will depend on whether relevant news becomes more or less positive in coming hours and days.
-Absent other factors, good news tends to push mortgage rates up, while bad news usually pulls them down.
+Absent other factors, good news for investors tends to push mortgage rates up, while bad news usually pulls them down.
 Unfortunately, those “other factors” are sometimes present.
 Nobody can be certain of the future, so you are taking a chance whether you float or lock.
 Only you can decide on the level of risk with which you are comfortable.

 LendingTree makes getting a mortgage easy!
 Below are the steps to take to make your mortgage process as seamless as possible: